whitefoxcloud/payway-integration-poc/src/articles/integrating-payway-into-your-app.md

 leading to increased sales and customer satisfaction.

 Navigating the technical complexities of payment gateway integration can be daunting.
-Whitefox, as your trusted IT consulting partner, can guide you through the process, from selecting the optimal gateway to ensuring a seamless integration.
+Whitefox  can guide you through the process, from selecting the optimal gateway to ensuring a seamless integration with proper testing.

-If you need assistance with integration or have any questions, feel free to reach out to Whitefox, your trusted IT consulting partner.
+If you need assistance with integration or have any questions, feel free to reach out to Whitefox.